Iryn-e/Personal-Skyrimmodlist/README.md

 * **SkyUI**
 \
-This is a major improvement to Skyrim's many features and better menus
+This is a major improvement to Skyrim's access menus and access to mod options

 ### Valuable